whyboris/utilitarianism.net/content/population-ethics.md

     Parfit’s longer original formulation was as follows: “For any possible population of at least ten billion people, all with a very high quality of life, there must be some much larger imaginable population whose existence, if other things are equal, would be better even though its members have lives that are barely worth living.”

     Parfit, D. (1984). _[Reasons and Persons](https://en.wikipedia.org/wiki/Reasons_and_Persons)_.
 Oxford: Oxford University Press, p.
 342.

+    The total view further implies the _very repugnant conclusion_, according to which enough lives barely worth living can outweigh any number of additional arbitrarily miserable lives.

+    Arrhenius, G. (2003).
+The Very Repugnant Conclusion.
+In Krister Segerberg & Ryszard Sliwinski (eds.), _Logic, Law, Morality: Thirteen Essays in Practical Philosophy in Honour of Lennart Åqvist_.
+Uppsala, pp. 29–44.

 [^11]: Geir Asheim et al. (2021).
 [What Should We Agree on about the Repugnant Conclusion?](https://doi.org/10.1017/S095382082100011X). _Utilitas_.
 1–5.
 [^12]: